ShreyasSubhedar/Docker/docker-compose-assignment-4/README.md

 `- MYSQL_USER=nextcloud`
 - Named volume `db`.
 For `Nextcloud`
-- Link MariaDB's named volume with `nextcloud:latest` image and add the `app (i.e serrvice name of nextcloud)` into `nextcloud` named volume.
+- Link MariaDB's named volume with `nextcloud:latest` image and add the `app (i.e service name of nextcloud)` into `nextcloud` named volume.

 - For the `mariadb:latest` service, set password = `<your password>`.
 ## Start Containers, Configure Drupal